 Really?
 I asked Ran Vijay Singh ji (Our guide) as he continued…

-I was bewildered by this unimaginable truth, how did the Mewar Kings have any chance against the mighty Mughal emperors and the modern British armies?
-Are there many states who can boast about such an achievement in India?
+I was bewildered to hear this information, and many questions followed in my mind .. how did the Mewar Kings have any chance against the mighty Mughal emperors and the modern British army ?
+And are there many states who can boast about such achievement in Indian medieval history ?

-Ran Vijay Singh ji almost caught my mind.
-And with a smile told me, you will know everything in detail by the end of this tour of the grand city Palace of Udaipur.
+Ran Vijay Singh ji caught my mind and the rain of bewilderment that followed in me after hearing the information… And with a smile told me, you will know everything in detail by the end of this tour of the grand city Palace of Udaipur.

-City Palace of Udaipur is one of the few heritage sites of India, which have been restored and conserved like a world heritage site, rightly should be.
-I have often walked into the most astounding pieces of architectures in our country, finding them in ruins now, feeling a sense of pain.
+City Palace of Udaipur is one of the few heritage sites of India, which have been restored and conserved like a world heritage site, and so rightly it should be.
+I have often walked into the most astounding pieces of architectures in our country, finding them in ruins now, feeling a sense of pain (including some of the forts of Chhatrapati Shivaji Maharaj) .
 Contrast to which was my experience of City palace Udaipur.
 Thanks to the commitment of Arvind singh ji popularly known as Sriji, the present king of Mewar dynasty, for his great efforts to preserve this invaluable legacy.

-The city palace took more than 400 years to be built and even today some construction goes on in this palace.
+The city palace took more than four hundred years to be built and even till today some or the other construction work goes on in this palace.
 The continuous construction being considered a sign of growth and prosperity by the locals.

 On the left of the Palaces’ main entrance is the private residence of the present king and on the right side the area open to public, now maintained as a museum.